rasti1608/takeoff-pro-ai/TakeOff_Tests/Helena_FireStation3_Takeoff_COMMERCIAL.md

 ---

 *This takeoff is provided for estimating purposes.
 All quantities should be verified against final construction documents before ordering materials.
-TakeOff Pro AI is not responsible for discrepancies between this estimate and actual field conditions.*
+TakeoffReader.ai is not responsible for discrepancies between this estimate and actual field conditions.*